Need specialist family law advice?

-No. In the UK, HM Revenue and Customs doesn’t treat spousal maintenance as taxable income.
+No. In the UK, HM Revenue and Customs doesn’t treat spousal support or maintenance as taxable income.

 The reason for this is that the party who is paying the maintenance has already been taxed on their income.
 This means that if the party receiving the maintenance were also to pay tax on this, the same income would have been taxed twice.